lovi-cloud/docs/INSTALL_cloud.md

 ## Prepare

-- server of controller and hypervisor
+- A server of controller and hypervisor
     - e.g.) bare-metal, virtual-machine with vmx(Intel) or svm(AMD)

 - MySQL Server (recommend a version: > 8)